IntegratedPathologyUnit-ICR/c-pmat/README.md

 For all the tabs, the screenshot of each tab is attached for better planning of the workflow
 ### Tile Generation

-Computationally optimized processing
+1. Computationally optimized processing
-Supports multi-core processing
+2. Supports multi-core processing
-User can select number of processors via a combo box Automatically detects available CPU cores
+3. User can select number of processors via a combo box and it automatically detects available CPU cores
-Beneficial for processing multiple slides (>3 slides)
+4. Beneficial for processing multiple slides (>3 slides)

 <p align="center">
   <img src="screenshot_images/cpmat_tab1.PNG" width="850" title="TAB-1" />
 </p>

 ### ROI Region Generation

-Works with pathologist annotations from Imagescope Optional step (can be skipped if no annotations exist) Extracts regions of interest (ROIs) from annotated slides
+1. Works with pathologist annotations from Imagescope
+2. Optional step (can be skipped if no annotations exist)
+3. Extracts regions of interest (ROIs) from annotated slides
 <p align="center">
   <img src="screenshot_images/cpmat_tab2.PNG" width="850" title="TAB-2" />